-The Core Settings service allows you to create more types of clusters without having to include the HDFS service.
-Previously, the HDFS service was required in many cases even when data was not being stored in HDFS because some services like Sentry and Spark required cluster-wide configuration files that Cloudera Manager deploys using the HDFS service.
-The Core Settings service provides this configuration in a standalone fashion and thus eliminates the need for an HDFS service.
+The Core Configuration service allows you to create more types of clusters without having to include the HDFS service.
+Previously, the HDFS service was required in many cases even when data was not being stored in HDFS because some services like Sentry and Spark required cluster-wide configuration files that Cloudera Manager deploys within the HDFS service.
+The Core Configuration service provides this configuration in a standalone fashion and thus eliminates the need for an HDFS service for certain types of clusters where no HDFS storage is required (e.g. Kudu,